5T4RDU57-01/Music-downloader/README.md

 ### Additional Notes
-- Make sure you installed FFMPEG and added the /bin folder to your path
 - Make sure you have a stable internet connection.
 - The tool will automatically convert videos to MP3 format unless the `-r` flag is used.
 - Ensure that the provided URLs are valid YouTube URLs.